GoInterject/GoInterject.github.io/wGetStarted/L-Create-CustomerAging.md

  If you are following the Training Labs, this is Lab 3.1.
 Note: The Report Library at Training Labs for this lab will be blank as you are creating a report from a new blank Excel sheet.
 </blockquote>

 ### Building the Report

-**Step 1:** This process begins with the Interject [Report Builder](/wGetStarted/INTERJECT-Ribbon-Menu-Items.html#report-builder) .
+**Step 1:** This process begins with the Interject [Report Builder](/wGetStarted/INTERJECT-Ribbon-Menu-Items.html#report-builder).
 Open the Report Build as illustrated below.
-There is a drop down list of  [Dataportals](/wApps/Common-Dataportal-Index.html) that can be chosen  .
+There is a drop down list of [Dataportals](/wApps/Common-Dataportal-Index.html) that can be chosen.
 An Interject Data Portal is a pre-configured data query that is setup so spreadsheet users can easily direct data into their own spreadsheet reports.
-Data Portals can be setup to access databases or cloud data and are either setup by Interject developers or the IT team.
+Data Portals can be setup to access databases or cloud data and are either setup by Interject developers or your IT team.

 ![](/images/L-Create-CustAging/01.png)
 <br>